cucumber/docs/content/cucumber/step-definitions.md

 telling you to fix the ambiguity.

 {{% text "ruby" %}}
-### Guess mode
+#### Guess mode

-Running the plain text step will match the Regexp of both Step Definitions and raise `Cucumber::Ambiguous`.
+In Ruby, running the plain text step will match the `Regexp` of both Step Definitions and raise `Cucumber::Ambiguous`.

 However, if you run Cucumber with `--guess`, it will guess that you were aiming for the Step Definition with 2 match groups.